 How It Compares To Gibson Hummingbird

 The J-15 is a descendant of the legendary J-45.
-This round-shouldered dreadnaught has walnut back and sides and a slim-profile maple neck.
-Traditional X bracing gives you a full, warm tone that's perfect for folk music, and this model comes equipped with L.R.
+This round-shouldered dreadnaught has a walnut back and sides and a slim-profile maple neck.
+Traditional X bracing gives you a full, warm tone that’s perfect for folk music, and this model comes equipped with L.R.
 Baggs VTC electronics.